 Next, we export the website database.
 Open phpMyAdmin, which is under Databases in the cPanel menu.

-Select the database in the sidebar.
+Select the database in the sidebar by clicking on the database link.
 There should only be two options and it is the option other than information_schema:

 Leave it set for Quick export.
 Then click Go.
 Note that export only exports a copy of the original database.
 It does not delete it.
 Save the file to your home computer downloads folder.
 Then close cPanel.
 We are now ready to upload your website content to your Hestia Control Panel and VPS.